antonioCoco/RunasCs/README.md

                             commandline for the process if process_timeout=0 Optional arguments:
     -d, --domain domain
                             domain of the user, if in a domain.
                             Default: ""
     -f, --function create_process_function
                             CreateProcess function to use.
 When not specified RunasCs determines an appropriate CreateProcess
                             function automatically according to your privileges.
-                            0 - CreateProcessAsUserA
+                            0 - CreateProcessAsUserW
                             1 - CreateProcessWithTokenW
                             2 - CreateProcessWithLogonW
     -l, --logon-type logon_type
                             the logon type for the spawned process.
-                            Default: "8"
+                            Default: "8" - NetworkCleartext
     -r, --remote host:port
                             redirect stdin, stdout and stderr to a remote host.
                             Using this option sets the process timeout to 0.